-- 1. an introduction welcoming participants and outlining our motivations and goals - 2. a brief questionnaire on demographics, as well as an opportunity for participant introductions and reasons for attending the workshop - 3. a "threat modelling" session focusing on what participants wanted to protect in their online life, broken down into three questions: - Which parts of your digital presence are the most important to you to protect? - What makes you feel threatened online?
-Can you remember the last time you felt unsafe? - Which parts of your digital security would you like to improve? - 4. a "tech support" session in which we pointed participants to online resources and worked with them to make practical changes and improve understanding - 5. a general discussion on the nature of and future directions for cybersecurity, using the following questions: - How does cybersecurity make you feel? - How do personal experiences (such as gender, race, class, educational background, anything else) shape your engagement with cybersecurity? - Are there any cybersecurity tools that you haven't encountered yet but that you wish existed? - Should "good cybersecurity citizens" keep up to date with cybersecurity practices (such as those in the DIY Handbook)?
+- An introduction welcoming participants and outlining our motivations and goals - 2. a brief questionnaire on demographics, as well as an opportunity for participant introductions and reasons for attending the workshop

+- 3. a "threat modelling" session focusing on what participants wanted to protect in their online life, broken down into three questions: - Which parts of your digital presence are the most important to you to protect? - What makes you feel threatened online?
+Can you remember the last time you felt unsafe? - Which parts of your digital security would you like to improve? - 3. a "tech support" session in which we pointed participants to online resources and worked with them to make practical changes and improve understanding - 4. a general discussion on the nature of and future directions for cybersecurity, using the following questions: - How does cybersecurity make you feel? - How do personal experiences (such as gender, race, class, educational background, anything else) shape your engagement with cybersecurity? - Are there any cybersecurity tools that you haven't encountered yet but that you wish existed? - Should "good cybersecurity citizens" keep up to date with a cybersecurity method which systematically models "assets" (i.e what you want to protect), "threats" (i.e. how you could be attacked & potential attackers), and "mitigations" (what you can do to defend yourself).